informagi/REL/README.md

 This section elaborates on how a user may utilize our API.
 Steps include obtaining an API key and querying our API.

 ### Obtaining a key
-At this stage in time we do not require obtaining a key; please continue to the next step.
+At the moment we do not require obtaining a key; please continue to the next step.

 ### Querying our API
 Users may access our API by using the example script below.